AsterAether/CharacterCustomizer/config_values.md

 * **PoisonRequiredStock:** Poison: How much stock is required to activate this skill.
 * **PoisonShootDelay:** Poison: Time between bullets for bullet-style weapons
 * **PoisonStockToConsume:** Poison: How much stock to deduct when the skill is activated.
+* **RavenousBiteBaseMaxStock:** RavenousBite: Maximum number of charges this skill can carry.
+* **RavenousBiteBaseRechargeInterval:** RavenousBite: How long it takes for this skill to recharge after being used.
+* **RavenousBiteBeginSkillCooldownOnSkillEnd:** RavenousBite: Whether or not the cooldown waits until it leaves the set state
+* **RavenousBiteCanceledFromSprinting:** RavenousBite: Sprinting will actively cancel this ability.
+* **RavenousBiteIsBullets:** RavenousBite: Whether or not it has bullet reload behavior
+* **RavenousBiteIsCombatSkill:** RavenousBite: Whether or not this is considered a combat skill.
+* **RavenousBiteMustKeyPress:** RavenousBite: The skill can't be activated if the key is held.
+* **RavenousBiteNoSprint:** RavenousBite: Whether or not the usage of this skill is mutually exclusive with sprinting.
+* **RavenousBiteRechargeStock:** RavenousBite: How much stock to restore on a recharge.
+* **RavenousBiteRequiredStock:** RavenousBite: How much stock is required to activate this skill.
+* **RavenousBiteShootDelay:** RavenousBite: Time between bullets for bullet-style weapons
+* **RavenousBiteStockToConsume:** RavenousBite: How much stock to deduct when the skill is activated.
 * **ViciousWoundsBaseMaxStock:** ViciousWounds: Maximum number of charges this skill can carry.
 * **ViciousWoundsBaseRechargeInterval:** ViciousWounds: How long it takes for this skill to recharge after being used.
 * **ViciousWoundsBeginSkillCooldownOnSkillEnd:** ViciousWounds: Whether or not the cooldown waits until it leaves the set state